-*Only applicable to Global Diplomacy: South Asia and Global Diplomacy: Middle East & North Africa
+*Only applicable to Global Diplomacy: South Asia and Global Diplomacy: Middle East & North Africa.

-Pay as you Learn
+Pay as you learn

 Our distance learning programmes can be paid in full at the time of enrolment or on a pay as you learn basis.
-Pay as you learn means you only pay for the module you are enrolling on.
+Pay as you learn means you pay for modules prior to enrolment (£3,000).

 If you have been a resident in England for 3 years you may be eligible.
-For more information, please see Fees and Finance..
+For more information, see please Fees and Finance.